 Step #5.
 Remember You!

 When I first started creating and using my own to-do list, I continually made one mistake every time.
 I would completely skip penciling in time for me.
 Sure, you may think you will remember to grab a bite to eat but when the day really gets going, how many times do you look up at the clock and see it’s 2 p.m. and you haven’t come up for air yet.

 By penciling in break times you are allowing yourself to pace the day at a more realistic rate.

 Remember, and I know I sound like a broken record, but your to-do list is there to help you be more productive without wasting time.
-Your to-do list is not there to control you, and in turn, taking away the joy of the day ahead.
+Your to-do list is not there to control you, and in turn, takes away the joy of the day ahead.

 Pencil in time to enjoy a tall glass of water and maybe a few minutes outside in the sunshine.
 Don’t forget to make time for lunch and some extra time to read a few pages in your favorite magazine or to take an energizing walk.
-Recharge and re-energized is an important part of our daily schedule and a major component to a day we can look back on with joy.
+Recharge and re-energize is an important part of our daily schedule and a major component of a day we can look back on with joy.

 Step #6.
 Revisit Each Morning

 With the day-to-day outline of your weekly to-do list set up, it is important to finalize things each morning before you actually begin your day.

 Schedules can change rather quickly and because of that, I like to do a review before I begin the day ahead.
 Look over the schedule you have written down and make any adjustments as needed.
 Being so close to the start of the day you should have a better idea of what is actually coming up and you can then easily make adjustments by moving things around to make a more realistic game plan for the day ahead.